Optimisez et surveillez les performances de votre réseau.

 Why are Businesses Concerned About the Performance of Their Networks?

-Poor network performance management or a lack of network management solutions are a source of frustration at many companies.
+Poor attention to network performance issues, or a lack of solutions, are a source of frustration at many companies.
 Without a network that operates at a reasonable speed, employees can’t send documents, use mission-critical applications, or even get general tasks completed.
-However, despite how essential networks are, many companies simply refuse to properly invest in network management solutions.
+However, despite how essential networks are, many companies simply refuse to properly invest in the right solutions.